p4535992/foundryvtt-inventory-plus/README.md

 # Installation

 It's always better and easier to install modules through in in app browser.
-Just search for "Mount Up!"
+Just search for "Inventory Plus!"

 To install this module manually:
 1. Inside the Foundry "Configuration and Setup" screen, click "Add-on Modules"